Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Ettercap.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/forest
 - monster/size/medium
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Ettercap"]
 ---
 # Ettercap
 *Source: Monster Manual p.
-131, Hoard of the Dragon Queen, The Rise of Tiamat, Storm King's Thunder, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Explorer's Guide to Wildemount, Candlekeep Mysteries, The Wild Beyond the Witchlight*
+131. Available in the SRD.*

 Ettercaps are humanoid spiders that tend, feed, and watch over spiders the way a shepherd oversees a flock of sheep.
 They lair deep in remote forests.